marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 | 6.10348347e-32				    | Dangerous curve to the left   							|

-For the 7th image, the model is relatively sure that this is a "Priority Road" sign (probability of 1.0), and the image does contain a "Priority Road".
+For the 7th image, the model is relatively sure that this is a "Priority Road" sign (probability of 1.0), and the image does contain a "Priority Road" sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|